adventureandart/rpsls/README.md

-# Rock Paper Scissors Lizzard Spock
+# Rock Paper Scissors Lizard Spock

 ## About This App

-Rock Paper Scissors Lizzard Spock was built using [AngularJS](https://angularjs.org/), [Bootstrap](http://getbootstrap.com/), and [Google Fonts](https://www.google.com/fonts) ("Changa One" for the headings and "Roboto" for the body).
+Rock Paper Scissors Lizard Spock was built using [AngularJS](https://angularjs.org/), [Bootstrap](http://getbootstrap.com/), and [Google Fonts](https://www.google.com/fonts) ("Changa One" for the headings and "Roboto" for the body).

 The icons in this app were acquired from the [Noun Project](http://www.thenounproject.com):